mieweb/docs/content/functions/system-administration/data-migration/data-import-master-list.md

 ![](../data-import-master-list.assets/69ca25dd4ecf3a6438e5322a9895d549.png)

-Injections data is stored as a document, and will display within the appropriate tab of a chart.
+Injection data is stored as a document, and will display within the appropriate tab of a chart.

 ![](../data-import-master-list.assets/c75aa74024346666e6f0e8ac146101c7.png)